What is MTHFR Pathways?

 Can it be taken with thyroid medications?

-MTHFR Pathways should be taken at least 30 to 60 minutes away from thyroid medications.
+MTHFR Pathways should be taken at least 60 minutes away from thyroid medications.
 Testing your thyroid hormone levels every 30-90 days to see if a medication adjustment is needed, is recommended.

 Can I take MTHFR Pathways even if I don’t have a MTHFR gene mutation?